 The five AMA courses are the core of the Leadership Academy, but the training continues even after the two-year program ends.
-Barkley presents each participant with an individualized training plan as he or she exits the program.
+Each participant leaves the Academy with an individualized training plan to help further develop their skills.
 This plan, based on the company's pre-training assessment of the employees, identifies another 8 to 10 AMA seminars that each person will attend over the next few years.
-Because the training plans are personalized, employees have a chance to strengthen their skills in select areas.
-The next-step curriculum may include courses in leadership, communication, project management, critical thinking and many other skills.
+Because the training plans are personalized, employees strengthen their skills in select areas.
+The next-step curriculum may include courses in leadership, communication, project management, critical thinking, and many other skills.